ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 | `Certificate` | Base64 | A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded. |
 | `Certificate` | Name | The allocated name for the self-signed certificate. |
 | `Type` | | The type of package that uses this connection information; in this case `cli`.  |
-{: caption="Table 1. rabbitmqadmin/cli connection information" caption-side="bottom"}
+{: caption="rabbitmqadmin/cli connection information" caption-side="bottom"}

 * `0...` indicates that there might be one or more of these entries in an array.